Guide to House Records: Chapter 1

 1.15 Because many of the documents cited in the chapters of this guide are identified by file numbers, the following analysis of the various elements comprising a file number, such as HR 34A-G17.2, is provided.
 In general the letters and numbers to the left of the hyphen identify the Congress and congressional activity involved, while the ones to the right of the hyphen indicate the series and file segment within the records of an individual Congress in which a file is located.

 1.16 The first element of the file number is either HR or SEN, which indicates that the record is either a House or a Senate record.
 The next number identifies the Congress in which the record was either created or referred.
 Beginning in 1789 with the First Congress, a new Congress has convened every two years.
-To determine the Congress in session for a given time period, consult "U.S. Congress Session Dates, 1789-Present" on the website for the Office of the Clerk of the House of Representatives.
+To determine the Congress in session for a given time period, consult Appendix F.

 1.17 The next letter in the file number signifies the category of congressional activity with which the record was involved.
 These letters are common to all Congresses and do not change.
 For House records the categories are: "A" records of legislative proceedings, "B" records of impeachments, and "C" records of the Clerk of the House.
 The most voluminous category of records relate to legislative proceedings.
 Legislative proceedings include the consideration of bills and resolutions, the referral of petitions and memorials, the recording of this activity in minute books and journals, the receipt of messages from the executive branch, and election records.
 Records of impeachments document Congress' constitutional prerogatives to impeach and convict certain officials in the executive and judicial branches.
 The Clerk of the House performs numerous responsibilities, such as maintaining the Journal, examining legislation for accuracy, and in the 20th century, processing filings by lobbyists and candidates for Congress.